kaist-sbml/SecreT/README.md

 **Note about Pytorch installation failures**

-If installation fails (often due to CUDA/driver mismatch), please:

-Install PyTorch that matches your setup.
+If installation fails (often due to CUDA/driver mismatch), please install PyTorch that matches your setup.

 ## Example
 * Run SecreT